plerpsandplerps/AnnouncerBot/README.md

 ### Adventuring Gear
   - /adventuringgear
-    - 48h. increase your loot score by 1 for the rest of the game. doesn't stack.
+    - 48h. increase your loot score by 1 for the rest of the game.

 ### Aim Training
   - /aimtraining